 Next, stop at the magnificent Dynjandi, a stunning series of fast-moving waterfalls that cascade down the face of a massive cliff.
-After marvelling at this wonder, head to the spectacular 444 m (1,457 ft) high cliff of Látrabjarg, arguably the westernmost point of Europe.
+After marveling at this wonder, head to the spectacular 1,457 ft (444 m) high cliff of Látrabjarg, arguably the westernmost point of Europe.
 Here, you can get an incredibly close look at some of Iceland’s many species of nesting seabirds, such as puffins and razorbills.

 Spend the night in the Vesturbyggð areas, near Patreksfjörður.

-Stykkishólmur is a charming fishing town, famous for portraying Greenland in the movie 'The Secret Life of Walter Mitty'.
-It is steeped in folklore and history, and worth a little explore.
+Stykkishólmur is a charming fishing town famous for portraying Greenland in the movie 'The Secret Life of Walter Mitty'.
+It is steeped in folklore and history and worth a little exploring.